Text In Alternate Format

 Where to Find Accessible Books

-• Accessibility Resources - Contact Accessibility Resources at ar@mnsu.edu if you are already receiving Alt Format accommodations.
+- Accessibility Resources - Contact Accessibility Resources at ar@mnsu.edu if you already receive Alternate Format accommodations.

 Alternative Text

-2. Students who qualify must fill out the form on the MavAccess portal: MavAccess
+- Students who qualify must submit their requests under the Alternative Formats page on the left side of the MavAccess portal: MavAccess

 Textbook Look-Up Tool: You can look up your textbooks on the Minnesota State University, Mankato Official Bookstore website.
 This information can also be found on MavAccess.